nikelioum/Earth-DB/README.md

 1. Ensure that column names and types are consistent when inserting, updating, or querying data.
 2. Conditions in `SELECT`, `DELETE`, and `UPDATE` support logical operators like `AND` and `OR`.
 3. Sorting allows you to order results by any column in ascending or descending order.
+4. Exported files (JSON/CSV) can be re-imported into the database.

 ---